Smoking is a bad habit which besides bad breath, yellow teeth and smelly fingers can cause you many serious health problems.

 Of course, the most ideal situation would be if you could stop smoking just by the snap of the fingers.
 However that’s not as easy as it sounds.
 But don’t lose hope, it can happen.

 There are many ways to give up smoking for good.
-And as mentioned above, quitting is a process and will certainly take a lot of time for many people but at the end it will be worth it.
+And as mentioned above, quitting is a process and may end up taking a long time for some people, but in the end it is definitely worth it.
+Fortunately, there are many natural alternatives like hypnotherapy, taking vitamins and supplements, exercising, olfactory training, using nicotine patches, and mindfulness that can help you.

 Here are 8 useful methods which will help you during the process of withdrawal.